LiskArchive/lisk-sdk-examples/transport/create-dev-env/README.md

 ```bash
 docker-compose up -d
 ```

+**Note: If you are running this on Windows, Docker might ask you to give permisson to mount a volume to your host machine.

 You'll now have Postgres running and a development environment container running To see: `docker ps` and copy the ID of the `lisk-sdk` container.